Survey on the Evaluation of Generative Models in Music

 \subsubsection{`In-the-wild' studies}

 Research-in-the-wild \cite{benford_performance-led_2013,chamberlain_research_2012} approaches contrast controlled experiments to evaluate generative AI models in their real-world places of use, possibly over extended periods of time.
 For example, in ethnographic approaches \cite{chamberlain_research_2012,benford_performance-led_2013} the researcher takes observations or field notes, or collects data on patterns of behavior that people have naturally exhibited while making music.
-For AI music, this type of approach has been used in, e.g., the context of the international AI music song contest \cite{huang_ai_2020}.
-Here, the researchers were able to identify ways that developers and musicians worked together to create music, for example by preferring to curate AI generated content instead of (re-)developing their AI tools.
+For AI music, this type of approach has been used in, e.g.,\strikethrough{the context of} the international AI music song contest \cite{huang_ai_2020}. \alex{The researchers identified how developers and musicians collaborated to create music} , for example by preferring to curate AI generated content instead of (re-)developing their AI tools.
 Across the HCI studies on generative music, there are several examples of ethnographic-inspired observations being collected. \citet{fiebrink_toward_2010}, for instance, ``recorded text minutes of [composer's] activities, discussion topics, and specific questions, problem reports, and feature requests'' for seminars on their Wekinator \cite{fiebrink_human_2011} system. \citet{bryan-kinns_using_2024} used first-person accounts of music making with a generative AI system over several months to understand how it was appropriated into music making practice.